Transfer Student Admissions

-- Official high school transcripts or GED scores if 30 or more college level credits have not been earned
+- Submit official high school transcripts or GED scores if 30 or more college level credits have not been earned and official transcripts from all higher education institutions attended since high school.

-- SAT or ACT test scores if not transferring in 12 credit hours or more at a GPA of 2.0 or better
+- Forward SAT or ACT test scores to DSU Admissions if not transferring 12 college credit hours.

-- Applications from transfer students can be from two-year colleges, four-year colleges, and universities accredited by their respective regional association.
+- Applications from transfer students can be from two-year colleges, four-year colleges or universities accredited by their respective regional association.

 - Transfer credit will not be awarded to remedial level courses (below college level) from previous institutions.